 - Meanwhile, you can make the icing by simply mixing the two ingredients in a small bowl until you have a runny glaze.

 - Drizzle the icing on top of each muffin and enjoy your delicious apple streusel muffins!

-- *To make your own oat flour, simply process oats in a blender or electric coffee/spice grinder.
+- Oat flour: To make your own oat flour, simply process oats (regular or gluten-free) in a blender or electric coffee/spice grinder.

 - Granulated sweetener: You can use brown sugar, Erythritol, Xylitol (birch sugar), coconut sugar, etc.

-- ***You can use ground nuts (e.g. finely ground almonds/almond flour) instead of shredded unsweetened coconut.
+- Coconut: You can use ground nuts (e.g. finely ground almonds/almond flour) instead of shredded unsweetened coconut.

-- *****Aquafaba is the liquid which is in each can of chickpeas.
-It's an egg replacer but you could use applesauce instead.
+- Aquafaba is the liquid that is in each can of chickpeas.
+It's an egg replacer, but you could use the same amount of applesauce instead.

-- Recipe makes 8-9 muffins.
+- The recipe makes 8-9 muffins.
 Nutrition facts are for one muffin made with coconut sugar and Erythritol (for the icing).

 If you are using Pinterest, feel free to pin the following photo:

 I would love to make these for my granddaughter however she cannot have oats and hates coconut!

 I made your blueberry muffin recipe yesterday and substituted almond four for the oat flour and they turned out amazing and were a big hit.